Bjanski/Exile_halo_parachute/README.md

 * Add the content from description.ext into you own description.ext inside the mission root folder.
 * Add the ExHP folder into the mission root folder.

+## Update
+* Replace ExHP in the mission root folder

 ##Contribute
 Contributions are allways welcome, please read [Contribution Guidlines](CONTRIBUTING.md) first.